 Modeling an unordered outcome as a set of binary logits

-One way we might think to approach the unordered data is to compare pairs of categories using the logit model that we already learned for binary outcomes.
+One approach is to compare pairs of categories using the logit model that we already learned for binary outcomes.
 There are three unique pairs of categories:

 For each pair, we can fit a binary logit model, excluding observations if they are not one of the categories in our pair (that is, when we fit the logit for liberals vs. conservatives, we exclude moderates).
 In this example, we will fit models with educational attainment and race/ethnicity as our explanatory variables.